 This module includes lectures and student-led seminars on topics such as Art and Media Industries, Audiences and Publics, Applied Critical Aesthetics, and Sustainable Practice.
 It also incorporates workshops on interdisciplinary and experimental writing.
 The content alternates from one year to the next, and ARC students can continue attending these sessions in year two if they wish, to enable peer-learning and build connections between the year groups.

 Students work together on the realisation of a practical research project developed in dialogue with IMMA staff, resulting in a public outcome such as an exhibition, performance, publication or event.
 The module encourages students to build and share practical skills in curatorial research, project management and event organisation.

 Major Project Plan (20 credits, completed in term one)

 Through ongoing participation in weekly practice-centred meetings, critiques and tutorials, students establish a feasible plan for the implementation of their project, securing the resources required for realisation, in dialogue with their collaborative partner(s).

 Major Project (40 credits, completed in term two)

-Term two focuses on the realisation of the Major Project, the form of which is determined by the student at the end of year one.
-Major Projects are devised for implementation in term two and can involve (for example) the production of artworks, exhibitions, publications, events, talks or PhD proposals.
+Term two focuses on the realisation of the Major Project, in a form determined by the student at the end of year one.

 Please find more information on the programme, including the Project Proposal submission, and what you do on http://arciadt.ie/